Gloria Swanson: 1914–1918: Essanay/Keystone/Triangle

-1919–1926: Famous Players-Lasky/Paramount Pictures
+1919–1926: Famous Players–Lasky/Paramount Pictures

-At the behest of DeMille, Swanson signed a contract with Famous Players-Lasky on December 30, 1918, for $150 a week, to be raised to $200 a week, and eventually $350 a week.
+At the behest of DeMille, Swanson signed a contract with Famous Players–Lasky on December 30, 1918, for $150 a week, to be raised to $200 a week, and eventually $350 a week.
 Her first picture under her new contract was DeMille's World War I romantic drama For Better, for Worse.
-She made six pictures under the direction of DeMille, including Male and Female (1919) in which she posed with a lion as "Lion's Bride".
+She made six pictures under the direction of DeMille, including Male and Female (1919), in which she posed with a lion as "Lion's Bride".
 While she and her father were dining out one evening, the man who would become her second husband, Equity Pictures president Herbert K. Somborn, introduced himself, by inviting her to meet one of her personal idols, actress Clara Kimball Young.

-Why Change Your Wife?
-(1920), Something to Think About (1920), and The Affairs of Anatol (1921) soon followed.
+Why Change Your Wife?, Something to Think About (both 1920), and The Affairs of Anatol (1921) soon followed.
 She next appeared in 10 films directed by Sam Wood, starting with The Great Moment (1921) and including Beyond the Rocks in 1922 with her longtime friend Rudolph Valentino.
-Valentino had become a star in 1921 for his appearance in The Four Horsemen of the Apocalypse, but Swanson had known him since his days as an aspiring actor getting small parts, with no seeming hope for his professional future.
+Valentino had become a star in 1921 for his appearance in The Four Horsemen of the Apocalypse, but Swanson had known him since his days as an aspiring actor getting small parts, with no apparent hope for his professional future.
 She was impressed by his shy, well-mannered personality, the complete opposite of what his public image would become.

 After her films with Wood, she appeared in Zaza (1923) directed by Allan Dwan.
-During her time at Famous Players-Lasky, seven more of her films were directed by Dwan.
+During her time at Famous Players–Lasky, seven more of her films were directed by Dwan.

 In 1925, Swanson starred in the French-American comedy Madame Sans-Gêne, directed by Léonce Perret.
 Filming was allowed for the first time at many of the historic sites relating to Napoleon.
 While it was well received at the time, no prints are known to exist and it is considered to be a lost film.
 Swanson appeared in a 1925 short produced by Lee de Forest in his Phonofilm sound-on-film process.
 She made a number of films for Paramount, including The Coast of Folly (1925), Stage Struck (1925) and The Untamed Lady (1926).
 Before she could produce films with United Artists, she completed Fine Manners with Paramount and turned down an offer to make The King of Kings with DeMille.